Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 8. Overnighting at CDG (the easy option first)

-If there’s any chance your trip involves a late arrival, early departure, or long connection, having a pet-friendly hotel near CDG lined up makes everything calmer — even if you end up not needing it.
+If there’s any chance your trip involves a late arrival, early departure, or long connection — or if you’re transiting through CDG and need to reclaim and re-check your pet (as covered above) — having a pet-friendly hotel near CDG lined up makes everything calmer, even if you end up not needing it.

 8.1 Why overnights at CDG are common